-Join me as I host my one day London Photography Courses in eclectic corners of London.
+I am recommencing my photography workshops with applicable safety measures (see below para).
+We may then meet, as I host my one day London Photography Course in eclectic corners of London.
 I have designed these courses to introduce and develop both beginners and intermediates to creative photography.
 Enjoyment is my key to improving photographic skills, whilst exploring and photographing some of London’s finest habitats.
-You may judge my photography through the 4 minute gallery above and my qualifications to teach through the paragraph below.
-I have never consciously sought a style, believing more that versatility is vital and that our content should decide this.
-So lens selection, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
-My next six London Photography Course workshops and locations, can all be seen below.
-My gallery above shows our visually rich back-drop within this diverse, yet constantly evolving great city.
-I also organise landscape photography courses on the beautiful Suffolk Heritage Coast and one week Italian photo holidays from Campania, Italy.
+I have never consciously sought a style, believing content should decide this with versatility our vital skill.
+Consequently lens selection, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
+My six London Photography Course workshop locations, although subject to our current circumstances, can all be seen below.
+You may judge my photography through the four minute gallery above (mouse over/pause) and my qualifications to teach through the paragraph below.
+I also offer landscape photography courses on the Suffolk Heritage Coast and one week Italian photo holidays from Campania, Italy.

 Why I am well qualified to teach

-I feel very fortunate in having gained exemplary teaching experience, and have used this to structure my London Photography Courses.
+I feel very fortunate in having gained exemplary teaching experiences and have used these to structure my London Photography Courses.
 I have regularly lectured at Central Saint Martins (University of the Arts, London), London College of Communication and Norwich University of the Arts.
-This, together with being commissioned by some of the Uk’s most iconic organisations, has helped build and define my career.
+This, together with being commissioned by some of the UK’s most iconic organisations, has helped build and define my career.
 It has also been a source of inspiration for me, in developing my Italian Photography Course Holidays.
-Amongst many influential clients, I have been commissioned by the BBC, the Royal Shakespeare Company, the Design Council, the National Portrait Gallery and the V&A Museum.
-In my early post student times I worked for Sir Terence Conran’s design group; J. Walter Thompson agency and Chris Dorling and Peter Kindersley the precursors of ‘Dorling Kindersley’ Publishers.
-My work has been shown in the Swiss graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
+Amongst many influential clients, I have been commissioned by the BBC, the Royal Shakespeare Company, the Design Council, the National Portrait Gallery, the British Tourist Authority and the V&A Museum.
+In my early post student years, I worked for Sir Terence Conran’s design group; J. Walter Thompson agency and Chris Dorling and Peter Kindersley the precursors of ‘Dorling Kindersley‘ Publishers.
+My work has been shown in the International graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
 I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the late 80’s.
 I have also been a member of the Chelsea Arts Club since the late 80’s.
 Additionally my ski coaching and Alpine guiding experiences with both adults and children, has helped develop my organisational skills.
-They all got down!
+Well they all got down!

 Learning on London photography course